HenrikSamuelsson/course-qp-modern-embedded-systems-programming/lesson-00/lesson-00.md

 ## Development Kit

 A dedicated hardware in the form of a development kit is required if to follow through all the way with all the documents in the course.
-The kit chosen for the course is is based on the inexpensive and widely available EK-TM4C123GXL board from Texas Instruments, also known under the name TivaC LaunchPad.
+The kit chosen for the course is is based on the board [EK-TM4C123GXL](http://www.ti.com/tool/ek-tm4c123gxl) from Texas Instruments, also known under the name TivaC LaunchPad.

 I personally happened to have this kit available at home already, lets hope it is still functional.